drowe67/freedv-gui/USER_MANUAL.md

 Try the Test Wave Files above to get a feel for what a FreeDV signal looks and sounds like.

+## The signal is strong but FreeDV won't get sync and decode

+Do you have the correct sideband?
+See USB or LSB section.

+Is it a FreeDV signal?
+SSTV uses similar frequencies.
+To understand what FreeDV sounds like, see the Test Wave Files section.

 ## Trouble getting Sync with 700D

 You need to be within +/- 60 Hz on the transmit signal.
 It helps if